What Is the Investment Banking Salary in India in 2026?

 - Long-term trajectory: PE typically offers the highest peak cash + carry compensation, but IB provides the strongest starting platform.
 Two to three years in investment banking gives you optionality to move into PE, hedge funds, venture capital, or corporate strategy at top companies.

-How to Maximize Your Investment Banking Salary in India
+How Can You Maximize Your Investment Banking Salary in India?

 1. Target Bulge Brackets Over Domestic / Boutique Firms for Your First Role